riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 });
 {% endhighlight %}

-Here we're doing two things, `Accounts.removeDefaultRateLimit();` is necessary so when running our tests we don't start hitting the default rate limit set up by Meteor on accounts.
+Here we're doing two things, `Accounts.removeDefaultRateLimit();` is necessary to avoid hitting the default rate limit on accounts when running our tests.

-Then we are setting up the user we'll be using for our tests, we search for a 'Bob' and create him if he doesn't already exist.
+Then we are setting up the user we'll be using for our tests, we search for 'Bob' and create him if he doesn't already exist.

 We need to update our package file to include the new fixture.

 #####/packages/testing/package.js
 {% highlight JavaScript %}
 ...
 ...
 api.addFiles([
   'task-fixtures.js',
   'user-fixtures.js'
 ], 'server');
-});
 {% endhighlight %}

 We've added `user-fixtures.js` to our list of files and now as per <a href="http://robomongo.org/" target="_blank">Robomongo</a> we've got a user in our database.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/user.png" class="img-responsive" />

 Next we're going to need a way to login and logout from within our tests.
-We could interact with the UI to do so, but we're going to circumvent that by just calling the appropriate Meteor methods.
+We could interact with the UI, but we're going to circumvent that by just calling the appropriate Meteor methods.

 So we'll create a new file for this purpose in our testing package.